Skip to content

 )

 We have also prepared some optimizers with specific hyperparameters that we believe can generalize well to most AutoML tasks and use cases.
-For more details on the available default optimizers and the algorithms that can be called, please refer to the next section on SearcherConfigs.
+The available optimizers are imported via the neps.algorithms module.
+You can use either the optimizer name or the optimizer class itself as the optimizer argument.

 neps.run(